 Cover for Bedding

-One of the worst tortures of Burning Man is attempting to sleep in a bed that has just been through a dust storm and is covered in a half inch of playa.
+One of the worst tortures of Burning Man is attempting to sleep in a bed that has just been through a dust storm and is covered in a half-inch of the playa.
 Even if you try to shake out your sheets, it’s impossible to get it all out.
-Bring an extra fitted sheet to cover your entire mattress, bedding included, and then only remove it when you’re ready to go to bed.
+Pack an extra fitted sheet to cover your entire mattress, bedding included, and then only remove it when you’re ready to go to bed.

-Pack your clothes, costumes, toiletries, and everything else in tupperware containers that have locking lids to keep them organized and free of dust.
-The clear ones make it much easier to find what you’re looking for with having to open every bin.
+Pack your clothes, costumes, toiletries, and everything else in your Burning Man packing list in Tupperware containers that have locking lids to keep them organized and free of dust.
+The clear ones make it much easier to find what you’re looking for without having to open every bin.

-Having something on hand at all times to shield your nose and mouth from impending dust storms is a must.
-Keep a cute bandana or a piece of cloth tied loosely around your neck, all day and all night, so that you can access it in a pinch.
+Having something on hand at all times to shield your nose and mouth from impending dust storms is a must in your Burning Man packing list.
+Keep a bandana or a piece of cloth tied loosely around your neck, all day and all night, so that you can access it in a pinch.

 Likewise, you’ll want to keep your eyes shielded from the dust.
-Invest in some funky googles and keep them on you all the time in the playa.
+Be sure to pack some funky goggles and keep them on you all the time in the playa.

 However, while those are fun, they probably aren’t the most practical.
 If you prefer function over form then invest in a cheap pair of ski goggles.